tachibana-shin/flutter_kaeru/example/README.md

-# reactivity_example
+# reactify_example

-Demonstrates how to use the reactivity plugin.
+Demonstrates how to use the reactify plugin.

 ## Getting Started